Elvis Recorded Live on Stage in Memphis: Reissues

 In 2004, FTD Records re-released Elvis Recorded Live on Stage in Memphis containing the entire concert, which had included performances of songs such as "Suspicious Minds" and "Polk Salad Annie" that had been omitted from the 1974 LP to avoid repetition with Presley's previous live albums.
+Moreover, unconvincing fake audience reactions, added in post-production, blighted the 1974 mix but these were stripped off by FTD.
 On March 17, 2014, close to the 40th anniversary of the concert, Sony/RCA Legacy re-released the album as a two-CD set.
 Disc one corresponds with the FTD version, in that it features the complete show from the Mid-South Coliseum.
 The second disc consists of a near-identical concert recorded at the Richmond Coliseum just two days earlier; as it had a similar setlist, this show is known as the "test run" for the Memphis concert, but was recorded only in mono.
 Disc two also includes several recently rediscovered studio rehearsal recordings from August 1974.
 On release, the two-CD set re-entered the UK Albums Chart at number 74.